What are your mobility needs?

 Once you’re happy you have suitable mobility equipment if needed, the next step is to consider additional grab rails for support.

 If you often need to hold on to furniture and the walls when you move around the home, it’s a sign that you probably need more support.
 Grab rails (also known as grab bars) will provide extra confidence when negotiating steps or stairs, or when changing position and needing leverage, such as when getting in and out of the bath.

 What are the different types of grab rail?

 There’s a wide range of rails on the market in different shapes, sizes and materials.
 Here are a few rules of thumb to apply when considering which rails will best suit you and the location.

 These work well for stairs, as you can get them cut to shape and jointed to provide a continuous run.
 The cylindrical shape of the traditional mop-stick handrail also provides a good grip for most hands.
 You can also paint it to match the decor.

 Metal newel-post rails

 These rails fix on to the newel post, which is generally positioned at the bottom of the stairs.
 This type of rail twists so it fixes on to two facings.
-It’s excellent for supporting you until you can get a grip on the main stair rail.
+It’s excellent for supporting you until you can get a grip on the main stair rail or banister.